Late Night Tales: Music for Pleasure

 Late Night Tales: Music for Pleasure is a DJ mix album by Groove Armada's Tom Findlay for Late Night Tales series, released by Night Time Stories on 11 June 2012.

+Content

 The album features tracks by yacht rock artists such as Toto, Hall & Oates, and Kenny Loggins, among many others.

 Reception

 Pitchforks Mark Richardson wrote that "despite the familiarity and easily parodied context of the source material, [the album] works; it does what it was designed to do, probably due to the fact that recording and record-making were at their technological zenith in the late 70s and early 80s."